BeefyAndTheDucks/MoreBlockVariations/CONTRIBUTING.md

 You should now be ready!
 To start the Minecraft Client, run the `runClient` Gradle Task, or to build the jar, run the `build` Gradle Task and look in `build/libs/` for the .jar file (make sure to pick the one with no suffix).

 The main code is located at `src/main/java/com/beefyandtheducks/moreblockvariations/`

+When you're done, make a pull request, defining what you've added, and just wait.

 <!-- ### Improving The Documentation
 TODO